First Home Buyers

 Owning a home is considered a better option than renting

 While these are strong motivations for owning a home, there are differing views on whether it’s better to build a new home or buy one that’s already built.
-Because home ownership is such a big financial investment, the costs of building a new home versus buying an already built one is naturally a significant factor.

 According to financial comparison website finder, it’s often cheaper to buy a block of land and build a home on it compared with buying an established property.
-However, it’s important to note that building a house presents other potential challenges, such as long construction times and limited availability of vacant land in established suburbs.

 On the plus side, there are several advantages to building a new home compared with buying one – particularly if you are a first-time buyer:

-Personalisation.
-You have more control over the design and finish of your home.
+• Personalisation: You have more control over the design and finish of your home.

-Lower maintenance.
-A new home will need less maintenance upfront.
+• Lower maintenance: A new home will need less maintenance upfront.

-Stamp duty.
-This can be a substantial cost but is waived in WA.
+• Stamp duty: This can be a substantial cost but is waived in WA.

-Modern features and appliances.
-You choose materials, lighting, and heating and cooling, incorporating the latest, energy-efficient technology.
+• Modern features and appliances: You choose materials, lighting, and heating and cooling, incorporating the latest, energy-efficient technology.

 And, while you might know what you’re getting when buying an established home, the costs associated with improving and maintaining existing homes can be high.
 For example, renovation costs across Australia are rising fast and are expected to continue to grow over the next year or two.